prasannax1/starships/README.md

 The main hull of the C class is a flat disk with the rear extended into a rectangular edge.
 The fore part of the saucer contains sensors, labs, living areas etc., while the aft section is dominated by four large hangars which can hold intermediate vessels.

-Two class 1 habitats form the command section of this vessel, with one acting as a redundant backup of the other, or detaching to form an independent explorer ship.
+A class 1 habitats forms the command section of this vessel, which can also detach to form an independent explorer ship.

 The C class primary hull can be combined with class 2 warp engines to form an independent explorer combination:

 ![labs simple](images/mother/labs_alt.png)

-or it can be combined with a class 4 engine to form a transwarp explorer[^class4]
+or it can be combined with 2 class 3 engine to form a super heavy cruiser

 ![labs full](images/mother/labs_full.png)

-[^class4] more about class 4 engine in the G-class section.

 ##### Auxillary vessels